rockkingjy/OpenTracker/README.md

 ## DSST Tracker
 [3] M. Danelljan, G. Häger, F. Shahbaz Khan, and M. Felsberg.
 Discriminative Scale Space Tracking, 2016

-The code is changed from [[liliumao/KCF-DSST](https://github.com/liliumao/KCF-DSST)], the max_scale_factor and min_scale_factor is set to 10 and 0.1 in case of divergence error.
+The code is changed from [[liliumao/KCF-DSST](https://github.com/liliumao/KCF-DSST)], the max_scale_factor and min_scale_factor is set to 10 and 0.1 in case of divergence error(Especially run on UAV123 dataset when the object is quite small, ex.uav2/3/4...).

 ## GOTURN Tracker
 **[Learning to Track at 100 FPS with Deep Regression Networks](http://davheld.github.io/GOTURN/GOTURN.html)**,